-OpenAgent understands that when you use our website, products or services, you are trusting us to handle your data respectfully and appropriately.
+OpenAgent Pty Ltd (OpenAgent, our, us, we) understands that when you use our website, products or services, you are trusting us to handle your data respectfully and in compliance with the Privacy Act 1988 (Cth) (Privacy Act).
 In order for you to make an informed decision about providing us with your personal information, you need access to relevant information.
-As a result, we’re transparent about our use of your personal information, as well as de-identified data.

 If you have any questions, we encourage you to contact us.
 We’re here to help.

 Any material revisions of this policy that would result in a material detriment to you will be notified to you by a posting on the website, via e-mail or any other means available to us.